VisioPhysioENet: Visual Physiological Engagement Detection Network: VisioPhysioENet

-The $\pounds_1^P$ denotes the first level in extracting physiological features, which begins with extracting signals ($S$) by calculating the average RGB values from a specified region of interest (ROI) i.e. forehead $(\Re_f)$ for the proposed model in each video frame. where $R_i(t), G_i(t),$ and $B_i(t)$ are the RGB values from the region of interest in the $i^{th}$ video frame, and N is the total number of pixels in the $(\Re_f)$.
-Then, temporal normalization is applied to the RGB values by dividing each colour signal by its mean over a specific time window.
+Further, temporal normalization is applied to the RGB values by dividing each colour signal by its mean over a specific time window.
 This transformation emphasizes the pulsatile component, primarily captured in the green channel, which is most sensitive to blood flow changes.
+The normalized signals are calculated as:

+where \( \mu_R \), \( \mu_G \), and \( \mu_B \) are the mean values of the \( R(t) \), \( G(t) \), and \( B(t) \) signals over the time window, respectively.
+This process reduces noise and variations unrelated to the pulse signal, ensuring the output reflects pulsatile changes due to blood flow.

+Following normalization, the signal is projected onto a plane orthogonal to the skin tone vector using a transformation matrix.
+This matrix emphasizes the pulsatile component of the signal, primarily captured in the green channel, which is most sensitive to changes in blood flow.
+Following normalization, the signal is projected onto a plane orthogonal to the skin tone vector using a transformation matrix $(T)$.
+The projection is defined as:

+This transformation emphasizes the pulsatile component, primarily captured in the green channel, which is most sensitive to changes in blood flow.

+Further refinement is performed by tuning the signal components based on their standard deviation, enhancing the accuracy of the BVP signal by minimizing noise and artifacts, such as motion or lighting changes.
+In the next step, refinement is performed by tuning the signal components based on their standard deviation ($\sigma_S $).
+This step enhances the accuracy of the BVP signal by minimizing noise and artifacts, such as motion or lighting changes.
+The refined signals are calculated as:

+The POS algorithm is then applied to the RGB values extracted from this region across video frames, enhancing the BVP signal's accuracy and reliability.
+To effectively apply the POS algorithm, we first need to identify the ROI \textit{i.e.} ($\Re_f$).

+Finally, to extract the BVP ($\mathbf{B}$) signal, the POS algorithm has been applied to the extracted $\Re_f$.

+The signal is first detrended to eliminate any long-term trends that might obscure the true pulse.
+A band-pass filter is then applied to isolate the frequency components corresponding to the heart rate.
+The filtered signal is analyzed to detect peaks representing heartbeats, and the intervals between these peaks, known as RR intervals, are calculated to determine the heart rate in BPM.